firefox-devtools/Gecko-Profiler-Addon/README.md

 You can control the profiler with two keyboard shortcuts:

  - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>1</kbd>: Stop / Restart profiling
  - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>2</kbd>: Capture the profile.
-This captures the current contents of the profiler buffer, opens a tab with cleopatra at `https://new.cleopatra.io/`, and sends the profile to it.
+This captures the current contents of the profiler buffer, opens a tab with perf-html at `https://perf-html.io/`, and sends the profile to it.

-If you want to run your own cleopatra instance or want profiles to be sent to a different site that you're developing, you can change the “Reporter URL” preference of this add-on on `about:addons`.
+If you want to run your own perf-html instance or want profiles to be sent to a different site that you're developing, you can change the “Reporter URL” preference of this add-on on `about:addons`.

 ##Development